Behind the headlines

 Working group

-• Maryam Amini, Student, Master in Digital teaching design, OsloMet
+• Maryam Amini, student, Master i Digital læringsdesign, OsloMet

 Reference group

-• Astrid Torbjørnsen, Associate Professor, Fakultet for helsevitenskap, OsloMet
+• Astrid Torbjørnsen, førsteamanuensis, Fakultet for helsevitenskap, OsloMet

-• Hilde Tinderholt Myrhaug, Associate Professor, Fakultet for helsevitenskap, OsloMet
+• Hilde Tinderholt Myrhaug, førsteamanuensis, Fakultet for helsevitenskap, OsloMet

 • Ida Kristin Ørjasæter Elvsaas, stipendiat, Fakultet for helsevitenskap, OsloMet

-• Laurence Habib, Dean/Professor, Fakultet for teknologi, kunst og design, OsloMet
+• Laurence Habib, dekan/professor, Fakultet for teknologi, kunst og design, OsloMet

-• Stig Nøra, Acting Head of Section, Seksjon for samfunnskontakt og forskningsformidling, OsloMet
+• Stig Nøra, fungerende seksjonssjef, Seksjon for samfunnskontakt og forskningsformidling, OsloMet

 What we teach